ianthehamster/anti_aging_simulation/README.md

 The graphs show how **oxidative stress levels** influence the telomere length as well as the health state of the multi-cellular organism.

+Use the **slider** to adjust the oxidative stress level concentrations in the cells.

 ## 🚀 Getting Started

 ### 1. Clone the Repository